 Cooling Hibiscus Tea

-This summer, we can't seem to get enough of this delicious deep-red tea blend at my Brooklyn herbal shop, Remedies.
-The brainchild of fellow herbalist Jo Anne Richards, it's incredibly cooling, calming, and flavorful.
+People love this delicious deep-red tea blend at my Brooklyn herbal shop, Remedies.
+The brainchild of fellow herbalist Jo Anne Richards, this mixture is incredibly cooling, calming, and flavorful.

 1. Boil 1 quart of water and pour over the dried herbs in a Mason jar or French press.